 •We trust our colleagues as valuable members of our healthcare team and pledge to treat one another with loyalty, respect and dignity

-Ages of patients served
+Ages of Patients Served:

-IV.Ages of Patients Served: This position requires knowledge of growth and developmental needs of patients and families.
+This position requires knowledge of growth and developmental needs of patients and families.
 Personnel in this position must recognize and respond to the behaviors of patients and families in each age category.
 The employee must be able to demonstrate the special skills required to care for patients and their families according to standards.
 (The skills and knowledge needed to provide such care may be gained through education, training or experience.)